 On the ship we have a number of automatic pumps and sensors which go on and off at all times of the day and night.
 For example bilge pumps or grey water pumps (for waste water) might be turned on in the middle of the night when the entire ship is otherwise quiet.
 Bilge sensors will be beeping to tell us that we need to pump them out.
 Do not be alarmed.
 As soon as you get on board we will have a safety briefing and we will tell you what to expect and what to watch out for.

 All rooms are sold on Bed and Breakfast option.
 Please let us know about any special diets or allergies.
-Depending on the food package which you have selected you will be served breakfast of your choice at 9am and then you will be free to join your selected excursions or just have time off as you wish.
+Depending on the food package which you have selected you will be served breakfast of your choice from 8.30am until 10am and then you will be free to join your selected excursions or just have time off as you wish.

-Basic stay includes continental breakfast with unlimited tea and coffee, juices, yoghurts and lots of fresh local fruit.
+Basic stay includes continental breakfast with unlimited tea and coffee, juices, yoghurts, breads, cheeses, pate and local choriso and lots of fresh local fruit.
 If you would prefer a more substantial cooked English breakfast please let us know at least a day earlier.

-Meals are cooked on board and served at 9am, 2pm and 8pm.
-Please let us know if you would prefer your meal later and we will try to accommodate this for you whenever possible.
+Meals are cooked on board and served at breakfast 8.30am- 10am, lunch 12pm – 3pm and dinner 8pm onwards.
 There is unlimited tea and coffee available between the meals 24hr.

 It is against our rules to bring your own alcohol onboard.
-We have in our on board bar a selection of local beer, wine and rum, gin, whisky which you can buy at cost prices.
+We have in our on board bar a selection of local beer, wine and rum, gin, whisky which you can buy at very low prices.
 Our staff can refuse to serve alcohol for various reasons.
 Captain’s decision is final.

 You might be asked to leave the ship when causing nuisance or disturbing other guests or staff under the influence of alcohol.
 Rudeness will never be tolerated.